 Drinking water can help reduce the risks of tooth erosion.
 Water is always going to be the healthiest option when it comes to oral health.
 It’s sugar free and doesn’t have the tannins found in both tea and coffee, all of which can lead to erosion and a dulling of the tooth’s surface.
-To learn more about the impact of tea and coffee, read here.

 Reduce or eliminate sugary drinks

 Steering clear of sugary drinks can play a huge role in helping teeth stay strong.
 That includes limiting sugar in your tea and coffee.
 Perhaps more pertinent, especially when it comes to children, is cutting down on fizzy drinks.
 They’re loaded with sugar and acid, which can have a hugely negative impact on tooth strength.
 When you or your kids do have a sugary drink, a quick rinse with water can help reduce the risks of erosion.